22 min read

 A portfolio built around AIM-style inheritance-tax planning

 The family expects 100% relief after two years.
-The planned shift to 50% relief for certain shares changes the maths, and market volatility remains.
+The post-6 April 2026 move to 50% relief for certain shares changes the maths, and market volatility remains.
 A sensible plan involves a financial adviser for investment suitability, then aligns the Will so the estate plan still does what the family intends.

 FAQs in a business and tax style